SandraCoburn/graphql-backend/README.md

 - Ethereal account to test sending email to reset password.[Ethereal email](http://ethereal.email/) is a fake SMTP service, mostly aimed at Nodemailer users (but not limited to).
 It's a completely free anti-transactional email service where messages never get delivered.
 - [Postmarkapp](https://postmarkapp.com/) delivers your email to customers.
+- [MakeTypes](http://jvilk.com/MakeTypes/) is a page that helps you get Typescript types for json types data.